Calvert: Guess. [starts to unlace Sue's blouse] Don't! [blocks her slap] ...do that.

 - James Bond

 - In Octopussy, James Bond is captured and held at gunpoint in the back of a moving truck.
-Driving by is a pretty girl (his ally) in who reveals her thighs, distracting the guards so Bond can escape.
+Driving by is a pretty girl (his ally) who reveals her thighs, distracting the guards so Bond can escape.
+In the Storming the Castle scene, Octopussy's Amazon Brigade pose as dancing girls, keeping the guards distracted while their compatriots sneak in elsewhere (in an ironic touch, the Big Bad isn't bothered by his men being Distracted by the Sexy as he's about to do a runner).

 - In The Living Daylights, knowing that a guard is coming he turns to a girl, tears her bathrobe off as she screams, and then has her face the door, distracting the guard for a few seconds when he enters.